dakotahp/dakotahpena.studio/content/posts/self-host-miniflux-docker.md

 menu: "blog"
 categories: ["Tech"]
 tags: ["self-hosting", "docker", "off the grid", "privacy", "Make Less Data"]
+description: "How to self-host Miniflux feed reader with Docker."
 ---

 _This is the first in [a series about self-hosted services](/tags/make-less-data/) that you can run yourself in order for you to be less of a product of other companies.
 This means you will be creating less marketable data for these companies and likely saving money in the process._